ZengineHQ/developers/plugins/getting-started/services.md

 ## Service Limitations

+* Backend services are not supported on Zengine Vault.
 * Your zipped service must be under 5MB (including any 3rd party modules)
 * 3rd party node modules should ideally be pure Javascript.
 Native modules or dependencies must be built against [Amazon Linux libraries](https://aws.amazon.com/blogs/compute/nodejs-packages-in-lambda/){:target="_blank"}.
 * The service must consume less than (1.5GB) of memory